-In connection with the LOC, the Company issued 300,000 non-transferrable finders purchase warrants (the "Finder's Warrant") to Medalist Capital Ltd., an arm's length registered dealer.
+In connection with the LOC, the Company issued 300,000 non-transferrable finder's purchase warrants (the "Finder's Warrant") to Medalist Capital Ltd., an arm's length registered dealer.
 Each Finder's Warrant will be exercisable to purchase one common share of the Company at an exercise price of \$0.37 for a term of three years.

-The Bonus Warrants were recorded as deferred charges and amortized in the condensed interim consolidated statement of loss and comprehensive loss over the life of the LOC based on the straight-line method.
-The fair value of the Finder's and Bonus Warrants was calculated at \$3,279,306 using the Black-Scholes option pricing model and is recorded in the condensed interim consolidated statement of financial position as deferred charge and is being amortized over a two-year period.
-For the three months ended March 31, 2020, deferred charge amortization of \$408,790 was included in interest expense.
+The Bonus Warrants were recorded as deferred charges and amortized in the condensed interim consolidated statements of loss and comprehensive loss over the life of the LOC based on the straight-line method.
+The fair value of the Finder's and Bonus Warrants was calculated at \$3,279,306 using the Black-Scholes option pricing model and is recorded in the condensed interim consolidated statements of financial position as deferred charge and is being amortized over a two-year period.
+For the six months ended June 30, 2020, deferred charge amortization of \$817,580 (2019 - \$nil) was included in interest expense.